jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow4.png" width=600 align=center>

-A merge must then be made between the master branch and the branch of the pre-production environment.
-The pipeline should be executed to build the project and run the automated tests.
+A merge must then be made between the **master** branch and the pre-production environment branch.
+A pipeline should be executed to build the project and run the automated tests.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow5.png" width=600 align=center>

 When passing in the automated tests, a merge must be done for the production branch.
-The pipeline should be executed again to deploy in production.
-A tag must be created to mark a stable version of the system and the branch of the task must be removed to make the repository more organized.
+A pipeline should be executed again to run the automated tests one more time and deploy to production.

+ A tag must be created to mark a stable version of the system and the feature branch must be removed to make the repository more organized.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow6.png" width=600 align=center>